Ruslando/ruslan-homepage/_posts/2021-01-22-jovian-certificate-zerotogans.md

 date: '2021-01-22'
 layout: post
 ---
-I have participated in the "Zero to GANs" PyTorch Deep Learning course which was hosted by Aakash N S on the platform "Jovian".
+I have participated in the "*Zero to GANs*" PyTorch Deep Learning course which was hosted by Aakash N S on the platform "Jovian".

 This course is a beginner-friendly online course that offers a "practical and coding-focused introduction to deep learning using the PyTorch framework" which included thoreatical online lessons and practical assignments.

 The themes covered in this course are:

 1. PyTorch basics and Gradient Descent

 2. Working with images and logistic regression using the MNIST dataset